 We have served as the Company's auditor since 2019.
-Beijing, the People's Republic of China December 20, 2019, except for Note 20, as to which the date is February 14, 2020
+Beijing, the People's Republic of China December 20, 2019

 CONSOLIDATED BALANCE SHEET

 (Amounts in thousands of Renminbi ("RMB") and U.S. dollars ("US\$"), except for number of shares and per share data)